sreeram2022/life/content/post/zsh/index.md

 - **NERDTree**: Access with `F1`, toggle with `Ctrl+w`, or use the mouse.
 - **Run Python Files**: Use `#!/usr/bin/env python3` at the beginning of a file and press `F2` to run, or use `:!` to execute commands.

 After that, I've tried multiple neovim configurations like astrovim, nvchad and lazyvim.
 I felt lazyvim is better so I made it my default IDE.
+I've written a detailed post about vim (here)[https://venkatasreeram.com/post/vim/]

-### Terminal Multiplexing with Tmux
+#### Terminal Multiplexing with Tmux

 I also use `tmux` to manage multiple terminal sessions concurrently.
-It’s a powerful tool for running and switching between several tasks in parallel.
+It’s a powerful tool for running and switching between several tasks in parallel. (here)[https://venkatasreeram.com/post/tmux/] you can find more about tmux.

 ## Aliases